AManOfFortune/MonsterTradingCardGame/README.md

 #### DatabaseLogic

 To seperate the Database from the functional logic of the routes, it has it's own communication class called "DatabaseRequest".
 After the database query is done, a "DatabaseResponse" object is returned, that the route has to then further deal with.
+The Database itself has 4 tables:
++ users
++ cards
++ packs
++ tradingdeals
+To see the exact columns and datatypes, check out the "db_copy.sql" file insde the "postgre" folder.

 #### StateLogic